-Zora Neale Hurston was born in 1891 in Alabama and died sick and broke in Fort Pierce, Florida in 1960.
+Zora Neale Hurston was born in 1891 in Alabama and died in Fort Pierce, Florida in 1960.

-Her story has always touched me because I moved to Florida the same year that Ms. Hurston died and didn't know much about her until years later.
+Her story has always touched me because I moved to Florida the same year that Ms. Hurston died.

 Though born in Alabama, she was still a baby when her family moved to Eatonville, Florida.
 Zora always considered Eatonville her only home.